alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 <p style="margin: 0 0 10px; color: #334155;">
-As is clear in the comparison images above, we can see that both images provide a successfully rectified rectangular object output, however, the bilinear interpolation offers higher visual quality.
-It is worthwhile to note that Nearest Neighbor approach is considerably faster than the Bilinear Interpolation approach.
+As is clear in the comparison images above, we can see that both methods provide a successfully rectified rectangular object output; however, the bilinear interpolation offers higher visual quality.
+It is worthwhile to note that the Nearest Neighbor approach is considerably faster than the Bilinear Interpolation approach.

 </p>

 <h3>Part A.4: Blend the Images Into a Mosaic</h3>
-For the panorama creation, I created a CLI that takes in a folder, the number of correspondances you want (default 4).
-The process then sorts the image files in the folder, selects the center index and starts to map all other images to that center image.
-It iterates through all the images that are not the center image, makes you provide a point correspondance between the image and the center image.
-Then the H matrix is calculated, which allows for the warp to be calculated.
+For the panorama creation, I created a CLI that takes in a folder and the number of correspondences you want (default 4).
+The process then sorts the image files in the folder, selects the center index, and starts to map all other images to that center image.
+It iterates through all the images that are not the center image and prompts you to provide a point correspondence between the image and the center image.
+Then the H matrix is calculated, which allows for the warp to be computed.
 The warped image, validity mask, and origin of the new image are then appended to a list.
-Once all images in the folder have been warped properly, a global canvas for the pano is calculated, then the warped images are placed onto the canvas at their respective origin points.
-Finally we utilize feather blending to soften the edges between the placed images.
-I did put a laplacian stack blending implementation, but commented it out as it simply takes too long with more than 2+ images in a folder.
+Once all images in the folder have been warped properly, a global canvas for the panorama is calculated, then the warped images are placed onto the canvas at their respective origin points.
+Finally, we utilize feather blending to soften the edges between the placed images.
+I implemented a Laplacian stack blending feature, but commented it out as it simply takes too long with 2+ images in a folder.
 For the same reason, I opted to use nearest neighbor warping for RAM and time efficiency during the panorama process.

 <p style="margin: 36px 0;">
   <img src="assets/B4/Bears/Bear_Manual.png" alt="Panorama Example 1" style="width: 85%; min-width: 480px; border-radius: 18px; border: 3px solid #e5e7eb; margin-bottom: 24px;">